Skip to Content

 The Occupational Safety and Health Administration (OSHA) sets workplace safety standards nationwide.
 Employers in Seattle must follow these regulations to protect workers from avoidable hazards.
 Key OSHA requirements include:

-• Hazard Identification.
+• Hazard identification.
 Employers must identify, evaluate, and correct risks at work.
 For example, construction companies assess sites for fall hazards, unsafe scaffolding, or defective equipment.

-• Protective Equipment (PPE).
+• Protective equipment (PPE).
 OSHA requires employers to provide and maintain proper personal protective equipment suited to each job’s risks, including hard hats, gloves, and goggles.

-• Safety Training.
+• Safety training.
 Employers must provide training based on employees’ job tasks so workers know procedures, can recognize hazards, and respond to emergencies.

-• Complying With Industry Standards.
+• Complying with industry standards.
 High-risk industries such as manufacturing and construction must meet more stringent OSHA regulations, including machine safety and fall prevention.

 Washington State Workplace Safety Standards

 Washington State builds on OSHA’s rules with its own safety laws enforced by the Division of Occupational Safety and Health (DOSH).
-These standards match the state’s industries and workforce.
+These standards reflect the state’s industries and workforce.
 Key employer responsibilities under DOSH include:

-• Ergonomic Standards.
+• Ergonomic standards.
 Washington leads the way in workplace ergonomics.
 The state ergonomics law requires employers to identify repetitive motion risks and take steps to reduce injuries.

-• Inspection and Compliance.
+• Inspection and compliance.
 DOSH inspects workplaces and offers guidance across the state, focusing often on sectors with high injury rates like transportation and construction.
 Employers must fix violations found during these inspections.

-• Industry-Specific Protocols.
-The state has specific safety standards for certain industries, such as commercial fishing—which has the highest occupational fatality rate.
+• Industry-specific protocols.
+The state has specific safety standards for certain industries, such as commercial fishing, which has the highest occupational fatality rate.
 Construction businesses must follow strict rules for trench safety, scaffold assembly, and working with utilities.

 Reporting and Accountability